renekreijveld/macOS-Local-Development-Setup/development.setup.english.md

 To update all of your PHP versions you have to switch to them with the sphp script, and then run brew update.

-# MySQL installation
+# MariaDB (mysql) installation

 Do note, you cannot run multiple versions of MySQL on the same machine because brew will install the database directory in the same location.
 So choose wisely which version you want to install.

 ### Install MariaDB